Bulletninja/zappa-call-later/README.md

 - If a task fails to run, it is run on the next checking event.
 By default, there are 3 attempts to run a function.
 - If a task takes too long to run, it is again run on the next checking event.
 By default, there are 3 retries.

-The task is eventually labelled as problematic.
+...the task is labelled as problematic after repeated fails.